Science News Roundup: North Korea satellite plunges in sea in 'rushed' failure; more launches expected; Scientists expand search for signs of intelligent alien life and more | Technology

 Science News Roundup: North Korea satellite plunges in sea in 'rushed' failure; more launches expected; Scientists expand search for signs of intelligent alien life and more

-“To pursue the government’s national security objectives, the New Zealand government will also aim to develop and retain its own domestic space capabilities."
+It lifted off successfully but its second stage failed to start as expected, state media reported, and it crashed into the Yellow Sea.
 Analysis-Why North Korea's satellite launch attempt may be 'first of many' North Korea is unlikely to be deterred from its quest to place cargoes in space, analysts said, even though a malfunction sent a new launch vehicle and the country's first spy satellite crashing into the ocean on Wednesday.

 Following is a summary of current science news briefs.